Lee-moran/Planet_Earth/README.md

 ## Fonts and Color scheme
-Exo & Ubuntu are the primary fonts I wanted to use because there soft and complamentarty.
+***Exo & Ubuntu*** are the primary fonts I wanted to use because there soft and complamentarty.
 Giving of a sense of peace. the stroke in these font work well together.
 - [Exo](https://fonts.google.com/?query=exo&preview.text=Planet%20Earth%20&preview.layout=row&preview.text_type=custom)
 - [Ubuntu](https://fonts.google.com/specimen/Ubuntu?query=ub&preview.text=Planet%20Earth%20&preview.layout=row&preview.text_type=custom)

 As a fall back I used ***Roboto and lato***  which is a front i used before and lato as well as the standard sans serif.
 Good idea to have a fall back so your content is viewable.

 In terms of the color scheme I went with something slightly different.
 I used the planet as inspiration.
 I think these colors bring warmth and a real feel for the earth with the browns blues and greens.
+Using different variation of the colors.
 - [colors](https://icolorpalette.com/imagepalette/color-palette-ideas-from-sphere-wood-macro-photography-image)

 <img width="367" alt="color palette " src="https://user-images.githubusercontent.com/92300148/180831474-2ae6c06c-a3bc-4aec-b569-12d745786cf3.png">